 - Rosemary Lodge (2016) ‘Sometimes we don’t know what we know: the importance of hidden or emotional knowledge’ in Harrison, J.P. and Chisholm, R.J. (eds.)
 The Wisdom of Not Knowing.
 Triarchy Press

 - Rosemary Lodge (2014) Review of the book Christina Richards and Meg Barker (2013) ‘Working with Gender and Sexual Minorities’ in the Hermeneutic Circular, March.

 - Rosemary Lodge (2007) ‘The Idea for Which I can Live or Die – Another look at Kierkegaard’s Leap of Faith’ Journal of the Society of Existential Analysis Volume 18.2 pp. 212-219.

-Rosemary has supervised to completion ten doctoral theses and five Masters’ dissertations on a wide range of subjects such as transformational experiences in nature, a comparison of the learning processes of existential therapy and CBT therapy, transitional experiences of motherhood, and recovery from heroin addiction.
+Rosemary has supervised to completion over a dozen doctoral theses on a wide range of subjects such as transformational experiences in nature, a comparison of the learning processes of existential therapy and CBT therapy, transitional experiences of motherhood, and recovery from heroin addiction.
 She has a particular interest in phenomenological and heuristic methods.

 - BPS Chartered Psychologist

 - HCPC registered Counselling Psychologist

 - BPS registered supervisor (RAPPS)

 Lodge, R. (2012, November) An existential approach to sexuality.
 Workshop at a Pink Therapy conference.